Eastern philosophy: Syntheses of Eastern and Western philosophy

-Modern

 In the modern era, there have been many attempts to integrate Western and Eastern philosophical traditions.

 Arthur Schopenhauer developed a philosophy that was essentially a synthesis of Hinduism with Western thought.
 He anticipated that the Upanishads (primary Hindu scriptures) would have a much greater influence in the West than they have had.
 However, Schopenhauer was working with heavily flawed early translations (and sometimes second-degree translations), and many feel that he may not necessarily have accurately grasped the Eastern philosophies which interested him.

 Recent attempts to incorporate Western philosophy into Eastern thought include the Kyoto School of philosophers, who combined the phenomenology of Husserl with the insights of Zen Buddhism.
 Watsuji Tetsurô, a 20th-century Japanese philosopher attempted to combine the works of Søren Kierkegaard, Nietzsche, and Heidegger with Eastern philosophies.
 Some have claimed that there is also a definite eastern element within Heidegger's philosophy.
 For the most part, this is not made explicit within Heidegger's philosophy, apart from in the dialogue between a Japanese and inquirer.
 Heidegger did spend time attempting to translate the Tao Te Ching into German, working with his Chinese student Paul Hsaio.
 It has also been claimed that much of Heidegger's later philosophy, particularly the sacredness of Being, bears a distinct similarity to Taoist ideas.
 There are clear parallels between Heidegger and the work of Kyoto School, and ultimately, it may be read that Heidegger's philosophy is an attempt to 'turn eastwards' in response to the crisis in Western civilization.
 However, this is only an interpretation.

 The 20th-century Hindu guru Sri Aurobindo was influenced by German Idealism and his integral yoga is regarded as a synthesis of Eastern and Western thought.
 The German phenomenologist Jean Gebser's writings on the history of consciousness referred to a new planetary consciousness that would bridge this gap.
 Followers of these two authors are often grouped together under the term Integral thought.